getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/envelopes.md

 ## Data Model

-Each Envelope consists of headers and a potentially empty list of items, each with their own headers.
+Each Envelope consists of headers and a potentially empty list of Items, each with their own headers.
 Which Headers are required depends on the Items in an Envelope.
 This section describes all Item types and their respective required headers.

-The type of an item is declared in the `type` header, as well as the payload size in `length`.
+The type of an Item is declared in the `type` header, as well as the payload size in `length`.
 See Serialization Format for a list of common Item headers.
 The headers described in this section are **in addition to the common headers**.